 Time for casting!

-Everyone needs a secret, and only you will decide what it is and if and when the other characters might discover it.
+Every character needs a secret, and only I will decide what it is and if and when the other characters might discover it.

 Casting time: Setting up a new character sketch